smartdevicelink/sdl_evolution/proposals/0075-HID-Support-Plug-in.md

-Plug-in which is developped by OEM, there are three selectable options.
+Plug-in which is developed by OEM, there are three selectable options.

 1. Add the plugin code to the mobile library framework as open source code.
 2. Add the plugin compiled binary to the mobile library framework as library.
 3. Add the plugin to a separate open repository, and modify SDL's CocoaPods/Carthage/Android Dependency Manager configuration to pull them down automatically.

 ## Potential downsides

-Downside:

 OEMs will need to implement plug-ins for their head unit physical control and interface versions.
 If they do not, a default bypass plug-in contemplated by this proposal will handle the events.
 So, if all events can be mapped to an existing RPC (e.g. OnTouchEvent), applications can run without any specific plug-in.
 OEMs can disclose their plug-in specs and applications can customize to use plug-in features directly.
 It is possible that some specific device behaviors cannot be mapped to existing RPCs, and so new RPCs may be required.